Cultrarius/Swarmz/README.md

 <a href="http://unlicense.org/"><img src="https://img.shields.io/badge/license-Public%20Domain-blue.svg"></a>

-A free, header-only C++ swarming (flocking) library for real-time applications
+A free, header-only C++ swarming (flocking) library for real-time applications.

+An example usage can be seen in [this particle editor plugin](https://cultrarius.github.io/UE4ParticleEditorPlugin#swarm) for the Unreal Engine 4.

 # Usage